enjaku4/veri/README.md

 - `return_path` - returns the path the user was trying to access before authentication
 - `current_session` - returns the current authentication session

-### Authentication Callbacks
+### When unauthenticated

-Override these private methods to customize authentication behavior:
+Override this private method to customize authentication behavior:

 ```rb
 class ApplicationController < ActionController::Base